s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 focus
 ===

 * So the contributions we hope to make can be summarized as such.
 First, we provide a consideration of the role that civilians play in multi-actor conflict environments.
+The argument that we will make is that in multi-actor conflicts civilians again become passive actors in a conflict.
 * Second we suggest a way in which the study of civil conflict can be reframed in way that removes the assumption that dyads in the system are operating independently of one another.
 To do this we use a network based approach that enables us to not only examine the ways in which interactions between actors are interdependent but also still test how certain attributes of actors or the environment in general can affect the propensity for conflict.
 * And last we apply these ideas to the study of the intrastate conflict system in nigeria.